 Facilities – There are restrooms at Grandview Point, but there is no drinking water available, so bring plenty.

-• Distance – 12-mile round trip (6.1 miles each way)
+- Distance – 12-mile round trip (6.1 miles each way)

-• Time – 8 hours
+- Time – 8 hours

-• Elevation change – 3,110 feet descent and ascent
+- Elevation change – 3,110 feet descent and ascent

 The walk to Plateau Point is a long but brilliant day hike.
-Descending the switchbacks of the Bright Angel Trail it passes 1.5-mile Resthouse, 2-mile Corner, and 3-mile Resthouse before reaching Indian Garden.
-Here an oasis of trees provides a lovely spot for a rest.
+Descending the switchbacks of the Bright Angel Trail, it passes the 1.5-mile Resthouse, the 2-mile Corner, and the 3-mile Resthouse before reaching Indian Garden.

-Just after Indian Garden the trail splits.
+Just after Indian Garden, the trail splits.
 Ignore the Bright Angel trail that keeps right heading down into the canyon.
-Instead turn left, cross over Garden Creek, and (keeping the river on your right) follow the Plateau Point Trail.
+Instead, turn left, cross over Garden Creek, and (keeping the river on your right) follow the Plateau Point Trail.

 This section is a wonderful exploration of the plateau between the inner and outer canyons.
 The trail cuts through a desert scenery of cacti, low scrub, and dwarf trees with expansive views of the outer canyon walls.